My musicianship, and my teaching, balances across two areas which I call ‘the music room’ and ‘the temple.’

 I am realising my students tend to fall into one of about four categories:

-Performers, recording artists tend to come to improvisation to tap into something a little wilder, deeper and truer than, perhaps, the box the market has placed them in.
-Choir leaders tend to come to widen their pallete of fun things to do with groups of singers!
+Performers and recording artists study improvisation with me to tap into something a little wilder, deeper and truer than, perhaps, the box the market has placed them in.
+Adventurous choir leaders tend to come to widen their pallete of things to do with groups.

 Many talented musicians’ love of music leads them to do a music degree; in which some people seem to actually get further away from their natural, un-self-conscious, sacred, easeful musicality and voice.
-Improvisation helps them to reconnect to their musical core and freedom.
+Improvisation helps them to reconnect to their musical core, freedom, and inspiration.

 They may lead or sing in a local choir, perform or have performed or some point; some folks come who Just Love To Sing.